intact-square/feedback-form-angular/README.md

 ## 8. Creating Form Controls for radio buttons
 Radio buttons is just a single input.
 Thus we are not having a different form group for this.
 While checkbox has multiple inputs with multiple values, so having a form group to wrap them around.

+## 9. Creating Form Array for dynamic elements
+A Form Array is also like Form Group and can be used to create multiple form control elements.
+This is unique in the way that we can create/add/delete form control elements inside it.